Skip to main content

 The competitor-relationships signal monitors employee movements between your target accounts and a defined set of competitors.
 It fires in two scenarios:

 • Inbound from competitor.
 A prospect hires someone who previously worked at one of your competitors.
-This person arrives with knowledge of competing products, vendor evaluation experience, and potentially a preference for the category of solution you sell.
+That person arrives with knowledge of competing products, vendor evaluation experience, and possibly a preference for the category of solution you sell.

 • Outbound to competitor.
 An employee at a prospect company leaves to join one of your competitors.
 This can indicate dissatisfaction with existing solutions or a shift in the prospect’s strategic direction.

-The signal does not just track any employee.
+The signal doesn’t track every employee.
 You can filter by seniority level, department, and role keywords to focus on decision-makers and influencers who actually shape purchasing decisions.

 When to Use It

-This signal is most valuable in three situations:
+This signal is most valuable in a few distinct situations.

-• Competitive displacement campaigns.
+Competitive displacement campaigns.
 When a prospect hires someone from a competitor, the new hire often brings an evaluation mindset.
 They know what the competitor offers and they may want to replicate that stack or find something better.
-This is your window.
+That’s your window.
+A message that arrives within 48 hours of the hire date lands while they’re still setting up workflows and forming vendor opinions.

-• Churn prevention.
-If employees at your existing customers are leaving to join competitors, it could be a sign of internal dissatisfaction or shifting priorities.
-Your customer success team should be aware immediately.
+Churn prevention.
+If employees at your existing customers are leaving to join competitors, it could signal internal dissatisfaction or shifting priorities.
+Your customer success team should know immediately, not a month later when it shows up in a renewal conversation.

-• Account prioritization.
-Prospects with recent competitor-related employee movements should be ranked higher in your pipeline.
-The familiarity with your market category shortens the education cycle.
+Account prioritization.
+Prospects with recent competitor-related employee movements deserve a higher rank in your pipeline.
+Familiarity with your market category shortens the education cycle considerably.

 Configuration and cURL Example